How Do You Stay Positive in the Winter?

 In conclusion, a lot of research on happiness points to developing a positive mindset.
 So focus on the good stuff like gratitude, self-compassion, purpose, giving, and experiences.

 What kinds of habits do you practice for a happy winter?
-Which work best for you?!
+Which works best for you?!

 Before you go, check out this sweet video to further remind us of what’s important.